guillotinaweb/guillotina_pgcatalog/README.rst

 What is does right now:

-- provides indexes for basic types
+- provides indexes for basic types(not all, dates not supported)
 - works with the POST @search endpoint

-What it does *not* do:

-- check security of what is being queried
+POST /db/container/@search {
+  "tag": "foobar"
+}